openhwgroup/cva6/docs/03_cv32a6_design/source/cv32a6_isa.rst

     **Pseudocode**: x[rd] = sext(M[x[rs1] + sext(imm[11:0])][31:0])

-    **Exception raised**: Loads with a destination of x0 must still raise any exceptions, also an exception if the memory address isn't aligned (4-byte boundary).
+    **Exception raised**: loads with a destination of x0 must still raise any exceptions and action any other side effects even though the load value is discarded, also an exception is raised if the memory address isn't aligned (4-byte boundary).

 - **LBU**: Load Byte Unsigned

-    **Format**: lbu rd, rs1, imm[11:0]
+    **Format**: lbu rd, imm(rs1)

-    **Description**: loads a 8-bit value from memory, then zero-extends to 32-bit before storing in rd (rd is calculated using unsigned arithmetic).
-The effective address is obtained by adding register rs1 to the sign-extended 12-bit offset.
+    **Description**: loads a 8-bit value from memory, then zero-extends to 32-bit before storing in rd (rd is calculated using unsigned arithmetic), the effective address is obtained by adding register rs1 to the sign-extended 12-bit offset.

     **Pseudocode**: x[rd] = zext(M[x[rs1] + sext(imm[11:0])][7:0])

     **Invalid values**: NONE

-    **Exception raised**: Loads with a destination of x0 must still raise any exceptions.
+    **Exception raised**: loads with a destination of x0 must still raise any exceptions and action any other side effects even though the load value is discarded.

 - **LHU**: Load Halfword Unsigned

-    **Format**: lhu rd, rs1, imm[11:0]
+    **Format**: lhu rd, imm(rs1)

-    **Description**: loads a 16-bit value from memory, then zero-extends to 32-bit before storing in rd (rd is calculated using unsigned arithmetic).
-The effective address is obtained by adding register rs1 to the sign-extended 12-bit offset.
+    **Description**: loads a 16-bit value from memory, then zero-extends to 32-bit before storing in rd (rd is calculated using unsigned arithmetic), the effective address is obtained by adding register rs1 to the sign-extended 12-bit offset.

-    **Pseudocode**: x[rd] = zext(M[x[rs1] + sext(imm[11:0])][7:0])
+    **Pseudocode**: x[rd] = zext(M[x[rs1] + sext(imm[11:0])][15:0])

     **Invalid values**: NONE

-    **Exception raised**: Loads with a destination of x0 must still raise any exceptions, also an exception if the memory address isn't aligned (2-byte boundary).
+    **Exception raised**: loads with a destination of x0 must still raise any exceptions and action any other side effects even though the load value is discarded, also an exception is raised if the memory address isn't aligned (2-byte boundary).

 - **SB**: Store Byte

-    **Format**: sb rs1, rs2, imm[11:0]
+    **Format**: sb rs2, imm(rs1)

-    **Description**: stores a 8-bit value from the low bits of register rs2 to memory.
-The effective address is obtained by adding register rs1 to the sign-extended 12-bit offset.
+    **Description**: stores a 8-bit value from the low bits of register rs2 to memory, the effective address is obtained by adding register rs1 to the sign-extended 12-bit offset.

     **Pseudocode**: M[x[rs1] + sext(imm[11:0])][7:0] = x[rs2][7:0]